JhouLab/Pi5WebcamRecorder/README.md

 One can also transmit an animal ID number via the GPIO pins as a 16-bit binary number.
 The ID number will then show up in the filename.
-ID transmission looks like the pulse sequence below:
+ID transmission begins with a 200ms pulse, followed by 16 binary bits as shown below:

     3.3V      200ms  <16 binary bits, 50 or 150ms>     <Parity bit 50 or 150ms>
              ______   _   _   _                   _       _